Introduction to Biblical Christianity (Christianity 101)

 I. A person who is convicted (convinced) that he is in all ways sinful.
 [This conviction is a supernatural (Beyond the capacity of mankind to comprehend without God’s help.) work of the Holy Spirit]

 “One cannot intelligently and heartily ask or accept a pardon until he sees the justice of his condemnation…The Gospel is no glad tidings to the careless sinner not convicted of sin.”
-(Charles Finney, p.44-5)
+(Charles Finney)

 All people who call themselves Christians must come to terms with their own sinful condition.
 The innate (natural) sinfulness of humankind is a reality that can only be revealed by God the Holy Spirit.
 That is why we call this a “supernatural revelation.”
 All people know that they have done bad things, such as lie, cheat, or steal, few, however, know that indeed every aspect of their being has been stained by sin.
 The latter is something that only God can convince a person of.
 (Certainly, the conventional wisdom of western society is exactly the contrary.
-It states that mankind is essentially “good,” and what few flaws he has are learned and may be remedied through secular education, i.e. salvation can be found within man.)
+It states that mankind is essentially “good,” and what flaws he has are learned and may be remedied through secular education, i.e. salvation can be found within man.)
 It is only in light of one’s desperate state, that man beholds the glory of God’s mercy poured out to us through His Son.
+It is only when a person understands his depravity that he seeks a Savior.
 Let’s read another parable that Jesus told to illuminate this first truth.
+Read Luke 18:9-14

 Who was Jesus addressing this parable to?
 (9)